antonio-spano/engine/README.md

 <br />
 Doc: to add a class which has a start, draw and update, it needs to inherit from 'Component'.
 You also need to instantiate the class in the same file, then include the file in 'scripts.hpp', and register the instance in 'UpdateList.hpp'.
 You also have to put the file name in the Makefile, in the 'ALL' variable.<br />

-    Note: in the small example I made (which you can see by just executing the 'engine') you can move with W, A, S, D.
+    Note: in the small example I made (which you can see by just executing the 'engine') you can move around with W, A, S, D.

 If you want to add a sprite you need to look into 'SpriteList.hpp'.
 <br />